genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/06_forms.md

 id: forms
 ---

+## Interacting with the Event Handler
-For event handler you created in [here](/getting-started/go-to-the-next-level/events#event-handler) you will create a form that will collect the data from the user.
+To interact with the Event Handler that you created [previously](/getting-started/go-to-the-next-level/events#event-handler), you will now create a form that will collect the data from the user.

-We will start with using form component that will generate all the inputs based on the API:
+Start with the Form component, which will generate all the inputs based on the API:

 ```html title='home.template.ts'
 <zero-form